dhinton22/Group-Project/README.md

 ## Summary

 Transit stations are recognized as especially criminogenic areas.
 These stations can serve as "generators" of crime because they combine large volumes of people in certain geographic regions and times.
 They can also serve as "attractors" to criminals providing opportunities for crime.
-To reflect trends in crime, the number of crimes divided into ..... ( we could divide by areas or times like three time groups: peak hours, off-peak daytime hours and off-peak night hours).
+To reflect trends in crime, the number of crimes, we could divide by areas or times like three time groups: peak hours, off-peak daytime hours and off-peak night hours.
 Main the DC police system includes theft, arson, assault, murder, sexual assault, robbery and burglary had a large dataset that includes when and where the incident occurred, what shift, type of offense and method used.

 ## Machine Learning Model